FTMahringer/FTMahringer/README.md

 - 📫 How to reach me fynn.mahringer@outlook.com

-- ⚡ Fun fact I think its pretty funny, but I am a redhead and wear glasses.
+- ⚡ Fun fact, I am a ginger and wear glasses.

 </div>